salmubarak/ui-ladda/README.md

 # UI.Ladda Directive

-This is an AngularJS directive for Bootstrap 3 Ladda UI (http://msurguy.github.io/ladda-bootstrap/).
+This is an AngularJS directive for Bootstrap 3 Ladda UI.

-## Requirements

-- JQuery
-- Bootstrap 3
-- AngularJS

-## Usage

-## Examples
+See the project page for more information: http://rmcdaniel.github.io/ui-ladda